acumos/system-integration/z2a/INSTALL.md

 In the directory listing shown above, two (2) directories are of special interest:

-* `helm_charts` is the location of the Helm charts used in this installation process
+* `helm_charts` is the location of the Acumos core Helm charts used in this installation process
 * `z2a` is the location of the `z2a` scripts and supporting utilities.
 We will refer to that directory as the Z2A_BASE directory.
+This directory also contains some of the Acumos noncore dependency Helm charts.

 > NOTE: The `z2a` installation log files will be created in the Z2A_BASE directory.